Beautiful kava plants growing in their natural Pacific Island environment

 Piper methysticum ‘Leʻa’

-Historically the most popular variety in Samoa (widely cultivated until a 2014 drought) .
+Historically the most popular variety in Samoa (widely cultivated until a 2014 drought) reddit.com .
 The standard for a good ‘ava session.

 Common